barnard supplemental essays

 • Regular Decision: January 1

-• Barnard Supplemental Essays Tip: The Barnard acceptance rate is highly selective, so your Barnard College supplemental essays must be pristine if you want to gain acceptance.
+• Barnard Essays Tip: The Barnard acceptance rate is highly selective, so your Barnard College supplemental essays must be pristine if you want to gain acceptance.
 Give yourself plenty of time to rethink and revise your drafts to make sure your ideas are clear and compelling.
 Then, make sure you do a close, proofreading edit of your final draft – pristine essays don’t have typos!

 Please note that essay requirements are subject to change each admissions cycle, and portions of this article may have been written before the final publication of the most recent guidelines.
 For the most up-to-date information on essay requirements, check the university’s admissions website.